 How to help your Belgian Malinois puppy not cry

-Smell is a powerful thing for dogs.
-Their sense of smell is 40 times better than ours and much more refined.
+Your dog’s sense of smell is very powerful!
+It is so powerful that it is 40 times better than ours and much more refined.
 We can use this power to our advantage in two ways.

 Before you get your Belgian Malinois puppy take a blanket or Sweatshirt that smells like you and give it to your puppy’s breeder to put in your puppy’s bed, so they can get used to your smell and create positive associations.